Feed and Supplement Correctly

 GASTRO PRO

-The levels of vitamins and minerals provided should consider the decrease in the digestive efficiency of these animals.
-There may be greater oxidative stress in these animals, so adequate levels of primary antioxidants, vitamin C and E should be ensured.
+The levels of vitamins and minerals provided should take into account the reduced digestive efficiency of these animals.
+There may be greater oxidative stress in these animals, so adequate levels of primary antioxidants, vitamin C and E, should be ensured.

 GASTROBALANCE